 Online businesses are becoming increasingly popular and easy to start, and the demand from American consumers is impossible to ignore.
 Many industries are becoming increasingly digitized, from writing to marketing to consulting and so we created a detailed guide for the best online business ideas.

 Exploring your options?
 Check out additional small business ideas.

-We’ve broken down our top 40 online business ideas into eight categories and evaluated each one based on startup costs, skill level, and earning potential.
+We’ve broken down our top 40 online business ideas ike eCommerce businesses and social media businesses and created a detailed guide for each one based on startup costs, skill level, and earning potential.

 Growth potential is limited only by the time and scope of the seller.
 Finding a specialty or niche area selling popular products you’re passionate about is a great strategy for success.
 With low startup and maintenance costs, there is virtually no limit to your earning potential once you get things rolling.

 Learn how to start an eBay store.

 2. Etsy Store

 Anyone who enjoys making handmade goods or finding vintage items may enjoy running an Etsy business.
 This is an excellent outlet for artists looking to sell their work, or anyone who’s passionate about producing and selling well-crafted goods.
 Sellers must have the skills required to find or create the products they sell, basic computer skills, and experience with marketing and/or advertising to help promote their products.